 So how many sentences should you write in a paragraph?
 To know that, you need to determine what your readers want to see in your writings as different readers may have different expectations from you.

-In the first two sentences, express your idea, and in the next 3 to 4 sentences, provide information that supports your main idea.
+A good rule of thumb is to express your idea in the first sentence or two, and in the next 3 to 4 sentences, provide information that supports your main idea.
 In the final sentence, come with a meaningful conclusion.

 Generally, teachers expect longer paragraphs because they want to observe whether or not you have the required knowledge on the subject.
 They know it won’t be easier for you to showcase your understanding of the topic in a sentence or two.

 A short paragraph consists of just two or three sentences.
-Such passages are generally easier for readers to digest.
+Shorter paragraphs are generally easier for readers to digest and encourage skimming.
+Solid blocks of text are often difficult to consume and parse, especially when speed reading.
 Perhaps, this is the reason the majority of popular books have short paragraphs.

 New authors also prefer to use shorter paragraphs in their writing.
 Not only does it help them provide information concisely, but it is also an excellent way to grasp the readers’ attention.